 Do not accept blame for the crash.
-Even if you might have been partly at fault, simply accept that the crash happened, exchange information with the driver, and answer any questions from law enforcement honestly.
+Even if you might have been partly at fault for the accident, simply accept that the crash happened, exchange information with the driver, and answer any questions from law enforcement honestly.
 In many crashes, drivers are found liable for striking the motorcyclist.
 But even if you may have been partly to blame, you may still be able to recover some compensation for your injuries and other losses depending on where you live.

 Be careful what you say to the insurance adjuster.
 Again, answer questions truthfully, but honestly.
 If they ask you how you are feeling, for example, don’t automatically say “fine.”
 It’s a habit we all are guilty of, but saying you feel fine can be construed as an admission your injuries were minor.
 Instead, be honest but keep your phone conversations short.
 Advise the insurance adjuster that they should speak with your attorney.

 This is where the Law Firm of Kass & Moses comes in.
 You need a good attorney, an experienced attorney who has handled hundreds of motorcycle crash cases.
+You need to feel confident that the legal advice you receive is solid and will benefit you both now and in the future.
 We handle cases nationwide, with a group of attorneys well-versed in motorcycle law.
 It is important to have someone who truly knows how the law works for you.
 After all, you want the law to work in your favor.

-If you are concerned about how to recover compensation for your motorcycle injuries, contact the Law Firm of Kass & Moses today at 1-800-MOTORCYCLE.
-You’ll be given a free, no obligation phone call and we’ll offer you honest, fair advice.
+If you are concerned about how to recover compensation for your motorcycle injuries, contact the motorcycle accident lawyers at the Law Firm of Kass & Moses today at 1-800-MOTORCYCLE.
+You’ll be given a free consultation and we’ll offer you honest, fair advice.
 You have nothing to lose and everything to gain by making the call.